What are amino acids?

 - HIV infection

-The recommended dosage is 1 to 3 grams per day, preferably not in the evening on an empty stomach.
+The recommended dosage is 1 to 3 grams per day and on an empty stomach, preferably not in the evening.

-Be careful with medication.
-Acetyl-L-carnitine (ALCAR) can increase the effect of antidepressants, nitroglycerin and anticoagulants.
-Consult your doctor first if you are taking medication.
+Caution with medication.
+Acetyl-L-carnitine (ALCAR) may increase the effects of antidepressants, nitroglycerin, and anticoagulants.
+Consult your doctor first if you are taking any medication.